Amechi101/concepteur-market-app/frontend_cm/documentation_for_frontend_dev.md

 h.
 Moodboard Functionality (Public and Private)
 i.
 Looks Feed (testing the saved looks private area to public area upload to feed, etc...)
 j. upload to the feed function
-k. fixing the toogle from feed to Moodboard section and Looks Feed
+k. fixing the toggle from feed to Moodboard section and Looks Feed

 ]